 The Graduate School Community Service Award honors a graduate student’s volunteer work in the local community while enrolled at Yale.
 The student is a dedicated and effective agent for positive change who volunteers with local community organizations, encourages other students to do the same, and may even have started a non-profit or charity.
 The community service need not be directly related to the student’s academic work.
 Committed sustained service to those in need is the benchmark for this award.

 The Graduate School Public Service Awards application is available each year from February 15-April 1.

 Graduate Mentor Awards (Faculty)

 The Graduate School honors faculty members at Convocation for their exemplary qualities as mentors.
-Many dissertation advisors are nominated, the honorees are chosen by a committee of students and faculty, in coordination with the Graduate Teaching Center.
+Graduate students nominate dissertation advisors and other faculty for their advising and support, and the honorees are chosen by a committee of students and faculty, in coordination with the GSAS Dean's office.

 2016 Award Recipients

 - Humanities: Roberta Frank

 - Humanities: Verity Harte